Douglas County judge temporarily blocks enforcement of Kansas law banning gender-affirming care for minors; Kobach says he’ll appeal

 Carl Folsom III addresses the crowd at his swearing in ceremony on Dec.
 2, 2022, at the Judicial and Law Enforcement Center.

-A Douglas County judge on Friday issued a temporary order that would block the state of Kansas from enforcing parts of a law that would prevent minors from receiving gender-affirming care, saying that the plaintiffs had shown a reasonable probability that they would suffer irreparable harm during the pendency of the lawsuit.
+A Douglas County judge on Friday issued a temporary order blocking the State of Kansas from enforcing parts of a law that would prevent minors from receiving gender-affirming care, saying that the plaintiffs had shown a reasonable probability that they would suffer irreparable harm if the law stood during the pendency of the lawsuit.

 Attorney General Kris Kobach on Saturday said he would appeal the ruling, calling Judge Carl Folsom’s 116-page decision “a stark example of judicial activism.”